Health Care Flexible Spending Account & Dependent Care Assistance Program

 ISU requires a minimum contribution of $240 per year.

 - For FSA: ISU allows you to participate up to the annual maximum contribution limit of $2,650.00 per year.
-Any excess credits from ISU no coverage options, does not apply to the maximum.

 - For DCAP: ISU allows you to participate up to the annual maximum contribution limit of $5,000.00 per year per tax household.